spzala/icpk8s/Labs/Lab4/README.md

 # Lab4 - Services

-## Pre-req: Make sure you are in the Lab3 directory
+## Pre-req: Make sure you are in the Lab3 directory.

 ## Overview:
 A Service is an abstraction which defines a logical set of Pods running in your cluster,